ANU-charlotte/Deep-Bushfire-Detection/README.md

 This project aims to study how different state-of-the-art detection / segmentation model's perform on our smoke data obtained from fire tower cameras around the ACT.
 The goal is to apply both weakly-supervised learning with bounding-box labels, as well as fully-supervised learning with fully labelled image segmentations to the models and evaluate their performance.

 # Data preparation
-For data preparation, I first extracted the smoke footages as frames and labelled them individually on MATLAB using the image labeller tool in the toolbox.
+I first extracted the smoke footages as frames and labelled them individually on MATLAB using the image labeller tool in the toolbox.
 Then, a matrix of gTruth box values are obtained.
 I converted each row of the matrix as its own individual .txt file.
 Then, applying `creat_coco.py` to create a coco dataset.
 After that, I uploaded both my images and its coco json annotations to roboflow to generate a dataset.
 This dataset set is now made avaible to public through this link: https://app.roboflow.com/honours/deep-smoke-detection/2

 ![Alt text](example2.png)